-Low-frequency changes in the long-run growth rate of $y_t$ are captured by time-variation in $c_t$ .
+Following Antolin-Diaz et al. (2017) we allow for low-frequency changes in the long-run growth rate of $y_t$ , which are captured by time-variation in $c_t$ .
 One could allow time-varying intercepts in all or a subset of the variables in the system, and time-variation could be shared between different series.
 For instance, balanced-growth theory would suggest that the long-run growth component is shared between output and consumption.
-In our application, we specify $c_t$ as where $a_t$ is a common time-varying long-run growth rate, b is a selection vector taking value 1 for the series representing the expenditure and income measures of GDP, as well as consumption, and 0 for all other variables. c is a vector of constants.
+In our application, where $a_t$ is a common time-varying long-run growth rate, b is a selection vector taking value 1 for the series representing the expenditure and income measures of GDP, as well as consumption, and 0 for all other variables. c is a vector of constants.
 We estimate the model on a panel of real activity variables and focus on the case of a single factor (k = 1, $\mathbf{f}t = f_t$ ).
-The relevant laws of motion are specified as
+We expand on the specific selection of real activity variables further below.
+The relevant laws of motion are